erikzaadi/erikzaadi.com/content/posts/2016/1-conference-2-talks-3-lessions-learned-and-a-whole-lot-of-stickers.md

 I had this fear that if the ignite wasn't good enough, people might be reluctant to come to the ChatOps talk.

-I created my ignite presentation, and rehearsed it once in front of an audience.
+I created my ignite presentation, and rehearsed it once in front of an audience at BigPanda.

 Initially, the ignites were set to be 10 minutes, which I didn't really get to at the rehearsals (got to ~7 minutes).